-Topics.
-This historical marker is listed in this topic list: Industry & Commerce.
-A significant historical date for this entry is January 14, 1905.
+Topics and series.
+This historical marker is listed in these topic lists: Architecture • Industry & Commerce.
+In addition, it is included in the National Historic Landmarks series list.
+A significant historical year for this entry is 1905.

 Location.
-36° 3.469′ N, 112° 8.226′ W. Marker is in Grand Canyon Village, Arizona, in Coconino County.
-Marker is on El Tovar Road north of Village Loop Drive.
-Marker is in the plaza between the hotel and the South Rim Trail.
+36° 3.454′ N, 112° 8.219′ W. Marker is in Grand Canyon Village, Arizona, in Coconino County.
+Marker is on El Tovar Road north of Village Loop Drive, in the median.
+Marker is in the median of the driveway in front of the hotel.
 Touch for map.
 Marker is at or near this postal address: 9 Village Loop Dr, Grand Canyon AZ 86023, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Hopi House (a few steps from this marker); a different marker also named El Tovar Hotel (within shouting distance of this marker); a different marker also named Hopi House (within shouting distance of this marker); El Tovar (within shouting distance of this marker); Santa Fe Depot (about 400 feet away, measured in a direct line); Verkamp's Curios (about 400 feet away); Grand Canyon Depot (about 400 feet away); CCC Legacy (about 600 feet away).
+El Tovar Hotel (a few steps from this marker); a different marker also named El Tovar Hotel (within shouting distance of Hopi House (within shouting distance of this marker); a different marker also named Hopi House (within shouting distance of this marker); Santa Fe Depot (about 300 feet away, measured in a direct line); Grand Canyon Depot (about 300 feet away); Verkamp's Curios (about 400 feet away); CCC Legacy (about 600 feet away).

 Regarding El Tovar.
 Excerpt from the National Historic Landmark designation: